DiLiubarets/quartz_blog/content/posts/Excel/Weekly performance report 350 2A.md

         ' Insert the formula into the "Notes from PEs" column in War Feb sheet wsWarFeb.Range(wsWarFeb.Cells(2, notesColNum), wsWarFeb.Cells(lastRow, notesColNum)).FormulaR1C1 = formula
     Else
-        MsgBox "Column 'Notes from PEs', 'WP', 'Notes' in Report, or the first column of the pivot table not found.", vbExclamation
+        MsgBox "Column 'Notes from PEs', 'WP', 'Notes' in Report (Row 4), or the first column of the pivot table not found.", vbExclamation
     End If

 End Sub